| ..

 injuries seen in Micheli's clinic.

-In resistant cases, a jumpers knee brace, a knee sleeve with a pad over
+inflammation.
+In resistant cases, a jumpers knee brace, a knee

-the patellar tendon, will decrease the forces applied to the tendon by
+sleeve with a pad over the patellar tendon, will decrease the forces

-the quadriceps muscle and relieve the pain.
-Exercising the quadriceps
+applied to the tendon by the quadriceps muscle and relieve the

-muscle is to be avoided initially because it will aggravate the problem.
+pain.
+Exercising the quadriceps muscle is to be avoided initially

-However, when the pain has decreased, one should initiate stretching and
+decreased, one should initiate stretching and strengthening of the

-strengthening of the quadriceps.
+quadriceps.
 Symptoms generally resolve in

 three to four weeks.